 Answer: Other USI majors are designed to prepare students for their first career opportunity: to enter the field of business, nursing, teaching, a liberal arts career, etc. The BPS program focuses on adults who are already in the workforce and seek to build upon career experience and industry knowledge to reach a higher level of education, responsibility and recognition.

 Answer: The Public Service concentration was developed for students with careers in the public sector: law enforcement, public agencies and human service organizations.
 Students who complete the required courses for Public Service should build knowledge, skills, and confidence to lead these organizations and to advocate for their missions and purposes.

 The Enterprising Leadership concentration was developed for students with careers in business and manufacturing settings.
 Students who complete the required courses for the Enterprising Leadership concentration should build knowledge of organizations, skills in communication, and confidence to develop and research new ideas and solutions to organizational problems.

 Answer: This program is designed to complete the 60-hour program in two calendar years, beginning in the fall (first group in fall of 2014).
-Ideally, BGS students will begin the program in cohort groups and move through the classes together; however, exceptions will be made to accomodate qualified students.
+Ideally, BPS students will begin the program in cohort groups and move through the classes together; however, exceptions will be made to accommodate qualified students.

-Answer: BGS students will have all previous college work, military and technical training assessed before they begin the BGS program.
+Answer: BPS students will have all previous college work, military and technical training assessed before they begin the BPS program.
 It is likely that many of the CORE 39 requirements will have been fulfilled if a student has completed an Associate Degree or equivalent.
-Some Core 39 requirements are met within the Enterprising Leadership and Public Service concentrations, so please review your individual situation with the BGS program advisor to determine the best way to complete Core 39 requirements.
+Some Core 39 requirements are met within the Enterprising Leadership and Public Service concentrations, so please review your individual situation with the BPS program advisor to determine the best way to complete Core 39 requirements.

 Question: Are course requirements available online (distance education)?